wikimedia/fresh/README.md

 To run a single command without launching a shell, use `fresh-node -- <command>`, e.g. `fresh-node -- npm install`.

+To see all available options, run `fresh-node --help`.

 ## How does it work

 The first time you start a Fresh environment, Docker will download the